unstoppabledomains/dev-docs/reverse-resolution/index.md

 ## Choose a Configuration Path

-There are several ways to configure a reverse record for your UD domains, detailed in the chart below.
+There are several ways to set a reverse record for your UD domains, detailed in the chart below.

 | Pathway | Short Description | Configuration Guides |
 | - | - | - |